pelevesque/skeletor/README.md

 	skeletor:setSkeletons(skeletons) -- sets the skeletons
 ```

 The most useful is `skeletor:setStyle(style)`.
 It can be used to modify the default style at any time.
-For example, we can modify the `wireShow` and `shapeShow` properties after the module as been loaded.
+For example, we can modify the `wireShow` and `shapeShow` properties after the module has been loaded.

 ```lua
 -- modifying some style properties avec the module has been loaded